AIRC Worker Safety

 This training encompasses safe procedures in an MRI facility and is tailored for a lay audience (no scientific or medical background required).
 Registration is not necessary.
 For more information, please contact William Woodward

-Time: The first Tuesday of each month at 9:45am (approx. 1 hour)
+Time: The first Tuesday of each month at 9:30am (approx. 1 hour).
+Please arrive at 9:15am for registration.

 Location: AIRC Conference Room, Biomedical Research Building, Room 107 (please call from the courtesy phone outside of AIRC for access)